yuliamg/intro_to_programing_2025/day1_terminal/day1_terminal.md

 ### **Day 1: Terminal Basics**

-Walk through day, learning how to use the terminal, and how to use it in VSCode.
+Walk through day, learning how to use the terminal.

 1. **Introduction to the Terminal**
    - **What is the Terminal?**